-Of the value of beautiful costume in creating an artistic temperament in the audience, and producing that joy in beauty for beauty's sake without which the great masterpieces of art can never be understood, I will not here speak; though it is worth while to notice how Shakespeare appreciated that side of the question in the production of his tragedies, acting them always by artificial light, and in a theatre hung with black; but what I have tried to point out is that archæology is not a pedantic method, but a method of artistic illusion, and that costume is a means of displaying character without description, and of producing dramatic situations and dramatic effects.
+Of the value of beautiful costume in creating an artistic temperament in the audience, and producing that joy in beauty for beauty's sake without which the great masterpieces of art can never be understood, I will not here speak; though it is worth while to notice how Shakespeare appreciated that side of the question in the production of his tragedies, acting them always by artificial light, and in a theatre hung with black; but what I have tried to point out is that archaeology is not a pedantic method, but a method of artistic illusion, and that costume is a means of displaying character without description, and of producing dramatic situations and dramatic effects.
 And I think it is a pity that so many critics should have set themselves to attack one of the most important movements on the modern stage before that movement has at all reached its proper perfection.
-That it will do so, however, I feel as certain as that we shall require from our dramatic critics in the future higher qualifications than that they can remember Macready or have seen Benjamin Webster: we shall require of them indeed, that they cultivate a sense of beauty.
-Pour être plus difficile, la tâche n'en est que plus glorieuse.
+That it will do so, however, I feel as certain as that we shall require from our dramatic critics in the future higher qualification than that they can remember Macready or have seen Benjamin Webster; we shall require of them, indeed, that they cultivate a sense of beauty.
+POUR ETRE PLUS DIFFICILE, LA TACHE N'EN EST QUE PLUS GLORIEUSE.
 And if they will not encourage, at least they must not oppose, a movement of which Shakespeare of all dramatists would have most approved, for it has the illusion of truth for its method, and the illusion of beauty for its result.
 Not that I agree with everything that I have said in this essay.
-There is much with which I entirely disagree. essay simply represents an artistic standpoint, and in æsthetic criticism attitude is everything.
+There is much with which I entirely disagree.
+The essay simply represents an artistic standpoint, and in aesthetic criticism attitude is everything.
 For in art there is no such thing as a universal truth.
 A Truth in art is that whose contradictory is also true.
-And just as it is only in artcriticism, and through it, that we can apprehend the Platonic theory of ideas, so it is only in artcriticism, and through it, that we can realise Hegel's system of contraries.
+And just as it is only in art-criticism, and through it, that we can apprehend the Platonic theory of ideas, so it is only in art-criticism, and through it, that we can apprehend the Platonic theory of ideas, so it is only in art-criticism, and through it, that we can realise Hegel's system of contraries.
 The truths of metaphysics are the truths of masks.